VeryLongNicknameSuchWow/SoloQ_Notifier/README.md

 - `WIDE_REGION`: The broad region the player is in, e.g., `americas` for North America.
 - `DATA_FILE`: The name of the data file to store game and error information.
 This file should be unique for each username (when using multiple config files).
+- `ERROR_URL`: (OPTIONAL) The Discord webhook URL where errors will be posted.
+  Errors won't be posted if this is not specified.
+Errors may contain sensitive data.

 You can get your Riot Games API key [here](https://developer.riotgames.com/).
 User and wide regions should match [Riot Games API routing values](https://developer.riotgames.com/docs/lol#routing-values).
 Information on how to